digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/grafanaalert.md

 ![Alert query](alertquery.png)

-Put in the following in the query field and try to run your query.
-In this example we use the 'Seattle' production line.
+In the query field, enter the following.
+In this example, we will use the 'Seattle' production line.

 ```
 let oee = CalculateOEEForStation("assembly", "seattle", 6, 6);